 So any VBA functions you write to work with floating point numbers are subject to error too.

-To illustrate error in a floating point calculation, use the Debug Window in an Access 97 module, or the Immediate Window in a Visual Basic Editor, to enter the expression ?1.001-1
+To illustrate error in a floating point calculation, use the Immediate Window in a Visual Basic Editor and input the expression ?1.001-1

 Scaling is the adjustment of a number so that it can be processed accurately by your computer.